 “Millions of young people in the U.S. and Latin America socialize together on Yubo every month, so we are thrilled to open an office and team in Jacksonville,” said Yubo CEO and co-founder Sacha Lazimi.
 “During these socially distanced times, online social spaces are more important than ever.
 We’re committed to supporting our online community across the Americas and our local community here in Jacksonville.”

-Yubo has drawn together a global community of over 35 million young people and more than 1.5 million daily users who socialize through livestreams, chatting, and group games.
+Yubo has drawn together a global community of 40 million young people who socialize through livestreams, chatting, and group games.
 With industry-leading safety features, including age verification and real-time intervention, Yubo is focused on creating a safe social space for Gen Z to hang out together online.

 Earlier this year, Yubo announced a strategic partnership with The National Center for Missing & Exploited Children (NCMEC), the leading non-profit organization to find missing children, reduce child sexual exploitation and prevent future victimization, introducing a one-click reporting system for suspicious profiles and behavior.
 Yubo is also a founding member of the Technology Coalition’s Project Protect, an initiative to prevent and eradicate Child Sexual Exploitation and Abuse (CSEA) from the internet.